 Community Works Project (CWP) assists members in building a practical work and personal foundation through job search, skills building, and employment barrier removal assistance to achieve self-sufficiency.
-DHS Family Coaches refer members into the program.
-CWP and DHS work together to help members MOVE FORWARD.
+ODHS Family Coaches refer members into the program.
+CWP and ODHS work together to help members MOVE FORWARD.

 Life Skills - Developing personal and work foundations